EllyLoel/ellyloel.com/src/now.md

 [Now pages](https://nownownow.com/about) are becoming more common, you should make one for yourself!

 ## July , 2022
+Working on rebuilding my website using 11ty
+Completed Design for developers course by Sarah Drasner Completed Web components course by Dave Rupert
+Looking into Every layout by Andy Bell and Hayden Pickering

 ## June , 2022
+Working on rebuilding my website using Next
+Finished CSS-for-JS Devs by Josh W Comeau

 ## May , 2022

+Working on rebuilding my website using Next

 ## April , 2022

+Working on rebuilding my website using Next

 ## March , 2022

+Working on rebuilding my website using Next

 ## February , 2022

+Built Portable Justice hub

 ## January, 2022

+Started CSS-for-JS Devs by Josh W Comeau

 ## December, 2021